Employee Benefits Services

 New Mexico

-In July 2024, New Mexico is planning to launch a voluntary program that offers a Hybrid Roth IRA or Marketplace plan.
+New Mexico is planning to launch a mandatory program by July 1, 2024 that offers a Hybrid Roth IRA or Marketplace plan.
 The program will have auto-enrollment and give employees the choice of opting out.
-Since the program is voluntary, there will be no penalties imposed for non-compliance.
+Businesses with 5 or more eligible employees are required to offer eligible employees a chance to enroll or opt out.

 New York